shreezan123/DataScienceAPIandVisualize/README.md

 * Learning how to index dataframe by creating a lambda function and temporary boolean column (which I have named as **first_criteria** and **second_criteria**)
 * Using logical criteria in dataframe using *map* in Python to create different dataframe based on **Year** field.
 * Learning to use aggregation function (mean and median) with group by in Python as I only knew how to do this in mySQL.
+* Learning what Linear Regression actually is.
+* Identifying dependent and independent variables in our case.
+* Learning functions within sklearn library to fit the data, calculate R squared score and predict the data